-The Borough/Township/TownTownship of West Milford is located in the New Jersey Highlands Region.
+The Township of West Milford is located in the New Jersey Highlands Region.
 It is one of 88 municipalities protected by and subject to the provisions of the Highlands Water Protection and Planning Act ("Highlands Act," N.J.S.A.
 13:20-1 et seq.).
 The Highlands Act was enacted by the State Legislature on August 10, 2004 for the purpose of protecting, enhancing, and restoring Highlands natural resources, in particular water resources, which provide drinking water to over 5 million New Jersey residents.
 The Highlands Act created the Highlands Water Protection and Planning Council (the "Highlands Council") and charged it with crafting a comprehensive master plan for the Highlands Region.

 To complete that task, the Highlands Council engaged in a four-year planning process involving extensive scientific and technical analysis of the Region, along with an intensive program of public outreach and participation.
 The Highlands Council solicited the advice and input of all stakeholders and interested parties through a variety of means, including but not limited to: initiation of the "Partnership Program" for municipal and county government representatives; formation of 18 Technical Advisory Committees comprised of technical experts and practitioners in relevant fields such as land use planning, engineering, agriculture, real estate appraisal, transportation, and business; and development of the "Network," a forum for information-sharing and outreach to the general public.
-In addition, the Highlands Council has held and continues to adhere to a regular schedule of open public meetings providing continuous opportunity for public comment, and has provided for ongoing data sharing and access to information through its internet website.
+In addition, the Highlands Council has held and continues to adhere to a regular schedule of open public meetings providing continuous opportunity for public comment, and has provided for on-going data sharing and access to information through its internet website.

 The Highlands Regional Master Plan (RMP) was adopted by the Highlands Council on July 17, 2008, and became effective on September 8, 2008.
 As the product of a long-term, participatory, and region-wide planning effort, the RMP is representative of the collective response of the wider community to the Legislature's call for a Highlands comprehensive master plan.
-The Borough/Township/TownTownship places value in the regional planning process that was undertaken to fully develop the RMP and acknowledges its role in furthering the vision that it represents.
+The Township places value in the regional planning process that was undertaken to fully develop the RMP and acknowledges its role in furthering the vision that it represents.

 The Highlands Region encompasses some 1,343 square miles in the northwest part of New Jersey.
-The Highlands Act designates about half of the seven-county Region as Preservation Area (415,000 acres) and the other half as Planning Area (445,000 acres).
+The Highlands Act designates about half of the seven-county Region as Preservation Area (415,000 acres) and the other half as Planning Area (444,000 acres).
 The Act requires that jurisdictions having lands in the Preservation Area conform to the Highlands RMP with respect to that area, while for lands located in the Planning Area, conformance is voluntary.

-The Borough/Township/TownTownship of West Milford is located (pick one) fully within the Preservation Area. partially in each, the Preservation and Planning Area.
+The Township of West Milford is located fully within the Preservation Area.
 The municipality affirmatively seeks to align its land use planning program with the provisions of the RMP with respect to that portion of the municipality located within the Preservation Area.
-For purposes of this document, these lands shall be formally incorporated as the "Borough/Township/TownTownship Highlands Preservation Area," with shortened references to the "Highlands Preservation Area," having the same meaning.
-This supplement to the Borough/Township/TownTownship Master Plan, designated the "Highlands Element," represents a first step toward achieving full conformance with the Highlands RMP.
+For purposes of this document, these lands shall be formally designated the "Township Highlands Preservation Area," with shortened references to the "Highlands Preservation Area," having the same meaning.
+This supplement to the Township Master Plan, designated the "Highlands Element," represents a first step toward achieving full conformance with the Highlands RMP.